-This is the factor $\frac{H_t + P_t}{H_t}$ of equation 2-1.
-This term increases with the hopping rate (1/H_t) of the interfering frequency hopper.
-Increasing the bandwidth as proposed for the WBFH permits the hop time (H_t) to be lowered and thus permits a higher interference factor.
+This is the factor $\frac{H_t + P_t}{H_t}$ of equation 2.1.
+This term increases with the hopping rate (1/Ht)

 The fastest hopping time is likely to be the amount of time necessary to transfer one packet of information.
 This will usually include an exchange of a long information packet and one or more short supervisory packets.
 The victim will be susceptible to interference on each packet transferred; if either packet is mutilated the information packet will need to be retransmitted.